Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Specify the **Application name** and **URL**.

-1. Select the pricing plan, for now, select **Free**, you can migrate to a standard plan with 2 free devices after 7 days.
+1. Select the **Free** pricing plan.
+You can migrate to a standard plan with two free devices after seven days.

 1. Select **Create**.